Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a three-site Kitaev chain

-Having provided some physical insights on the concurrence for the initial separable state $\ket{\psi_5(0)} = \ket{000}$ given by Eq.~(\ref{istate3}), in Fig.~\ref{C12_13commonEDensity}(a-c) we present the nearest-neighbour concurrence $C_{12}$ as a function of time and $\varepsilon_{i}=\varepsilon$ at $\Delta_{i}=\tau_{i}$, while in Fig.~\ref{C12_13commonEDensity}(b) as a function of time and $\varepsilon_{1}$.
-In Fig.~\ref{C12_13commonEDensity}(c), we show the next-nearest-neighbour concurrence $C_{13}$ as a function of time and $\varepsilon_{i}=\varepsilon$, while in Fig.~\ref{C12_13commonEDensity}(d) we show the time evolution of $C_{12}$, $E_{\rm G}$, $R_{p}$, and $E_{d}$ at the genuine sweet spot $\Delta_{i}=\tau_{i}$ and $\varepsilon_{i}$.
-Here, $C_{12}$ is obtained from Eq.\,(\ref{C12}), $E_{\rm G}$ is a bipartite GME obtained from Eq.\,(\ref{SepQuantities}) by employing $E_G = (1 - \sqrt{1 - C_{12}^2})/2$ where $C_{12}$ is used instead of $C$.
-Moreover, $R_{p}$ and $E_{d}$ are obtained as discussed in Subsec.\,\ref{RpEd3SKC} for a target state given by Eq.\,(\ref{phi_state3}); see also Eq.\,(\ref{RP}) and Eq.\,(\ref{ED}).
+Having provided some physical insights on the concurrence for the initial separable state $\ket{\psi_5(0)} = \ket{000}$ given by Eq.~(\ref{istate3}), in Fig.~\ref{C12_13commonEDensity}(a-b) we present the nearest-neighbour concurrence $C_{12}$ as a function of time and $\varepsilon_{i}=\varepsilon$ at $\Delta_{i}=\tau_{i}$, while in Fig.~\ref{C12_13commonEDensity}(b) as a function of time and $\varepsilon_{1}$.
+In Fig.~\ref{C12_13commonEDensity}(c), we show the next-nearest-neighbour concurrence $C_{13}$ as a function of time and $\varepsilon_{i}=\varepsilon$, while in Fig.~\ref{C12_13commonEDensity}(d) we show the time evolution of $C_{12}$, $R_{p}$, and $E_{d}$ at the genuine sweet spot $\Delta_{i}=\tau_{i}$ and $\varepsilon_{i}$.
+Here, $C_{12}$ is obtained from Eq.\,(\ref{C12}), while $R_{p}$ and $E_{d}$ are obtained as discussed in Subsec.\,\ref{RpEd3SKC} for a target state given by Eq.\,(\ref{phi_state3}); see also Eq.\,(\ref{RP}) and Eq.\,(\ref{ED}).
 The first feature to note in Fig.~\ref{C12_13commonEDensity}(a) is that $C_{12}$ reveals the generation of entanglement at all values of $\varepsilon$ quick after the evolution starts.
 This behaviour arises because the initial wave function is localised in a single separable configuration, which begins to spread across the Hilbert space as the system evolves, leading to finite entanglement at all energies.
 Over time, the wave function settles into a structure determined by the coupling parameters, giving rise to distinct entanglement regimes indicated by the bright regions in Fig.~\ref{C12_13commonEDensity}(a).
 At the genuine sweet spot, $\Delta_{i}=\tau_{i}$ and $\varepsilon=0$, the concurrence $C_{12}$ exhibits a periodic behaviour with maxima occurring at $|\sin(4\Delta t)|/2 = 0.5$, which correspond to $t = \pm n\pi/(8\Delta)$, with $\Delta\equiv\Delta_{i}$.
 Interestingly, by tuning the common onsite energy to a small finite value near $\varepsilon=0.5$, we see that $C_{12}$ takes larger values which is a clear signal of an enhanced entanglement between the first and second QDs in the two-site Kitaev chain, see extended yellow regions in Fig.~\ref{C12_13commonEDensity}(a).
-To get further insights on the entanglement at the genuine sweet spot, we compare the time evolution of $C_{12}$, $E_G$, $R_p$, and $E_d$ in Fig.~\ref{C12_13commonEDensity}(d) at the genuine sweet spot.
-Here, $E_G$, varies monotonically (pink line) with the concurrence $C_{12}$ (blue line).
+To get further insights on the entanglement at the genuine sweet spot, we compare the time evolution of $C_{12}$, $R_p$, and $E_d$ in Fig.~\ref{C12_13commonEDensity}(d) at the genuine sweet spot.
+Here, $C_{12}$ exhibits periodic behavior.
+We do not show $E_G$, which is monotonic with the concurrence $C_{12}$.
 In contrast, the return probability $R_p = \cos^4(\Delta t)$ is periodic, with revivals occurring at times $t = n\pi/\Delta$, where $n \in \mathbb{Z}$.
 The entanglement dynamics, given by $E_d = \cos^2(2\Delta t)/2$, is also periodic, but with half the period and half the amplitude of $R_p$.
 In the plots, $R_p$ is shown as a red dashed curve and $E_d$ as a green dashed curve.
 This happens because $E_d$ is defined to track the overlap between $\ket{\psi(t)}$ given by Eq.\,(\ref{psit000}) and the target state $\ket{\phi_{2}}=(\ket{000} + \ket{101})/\sqrt{2}$ given in Eqs.\,(\ref{phi_state3}), namely, $E_{d}=|\bra{\phi_{2}}\ket{\psi(t)}|^{2}$, since their coefficients yield $[\cos^2(\Delta t)-\sin^2(\Delta t)]/2 = \cos^2(2\Delta t)/2$ in the evolution.
 This indicates persistent maximal entanglement between the outer QDs, conditioned on the middle qubit being in the state $\ket{0}$.